alanbchristie/monet/README.md

 There is a short outage at 11:23:03 on the 4th September, which recovers, followed by a prolonged one that starts at 02:27:54 on the 5th, recovering at 02:28:24.

+Additionally the program will write a report CSV file (`report.csv`) that contains minimal output to simplify the creation of [Numbers] spreadsheets.
+For the above output the report will look like this, consisting of the _local_ start time of the disruption and its duration: -

+    2023-09-05 02:27:54,0:00:30

 # Usage
 Form a virtual environment: -